 By training your dog prior to travel, you avoid the discomfort and embarrassment of having a misbehaving dog or even being ejected from your flight.

-If your dog becomes a hazard to anyone on the flight, the airline has the right to remove them, as they can be rejected as a service animal.
+If your dog becomes a hazard to anyone on the flight, the airline has the right to remove them.
 If this were to occur, your emotional support dog is providing you more stress than support!
 Train your dog prior to traveling with them to avoid this mistake.